pythonnet/pythonnet.github.io/README.md

 type semantics.

-Understanding boxing and the distinction between value types and reference types can be important when using Python for .NET because the Python language has no value type semantics or syntax - in Python "everything is a reference".
+Understanding boxing and the distinction between value types and reference types can be important when using Python.NET because the Python language has no value type semantics or syntax - in Python "everything is a reference".